-As of May 2019, of the 54 African countries, 37 had a NSDS that was being implemented and a further five (Guinea-Bissau, Liberia, Libya, Nigeria and Seychelles) had a complete NSDS document but its adoption by the government was still pending.
-On the other hand, for 11 countries the strategy was expired and one (Somalia) had no strategy.
-Of the 11 countries with an expired NSDS document, two (Chad and Eritrea) had already planned their next NSDS and five had it being designed (CAR, Djibouti, Gambia, Tanzania and Togo).
-Somalia was not designing nor had planned one.
+As of May 2019, of 54 African countries, 37 have an NSDS that is being implemented and a further five (Guinea-Bissau, Liberia, Libya, Nigeria and Seychelles) have a complete NSDS document but its adoption by the government is still pending.
+On the other hand, for 11 countries the strategy has expired and one (Somalia) has no strategy.
+Of the 11 countries with an expired NSDS document, two (Chad and Eritrea) have already planned their next NSDS and five have it being designed (CAR, Djibouti, Gambia, Tanzania and Togo).
+Somalia is not designing an NSDS nor is planning one.